Boise City, Idaho Population 2020

-- The World Center for Birds of Prey is located just outside of Boise and it has played a big role in the re-establishment of the Peregrine Falcon and getting it removed from the Endangered Species list, at which point an international celebration took place in Boise.
+- The World Center for Birds of Prey is located just outside of Boise and it has played a significant role in the re-establishment of the Peregrine Falcon and getting it removed from the Endangered Species list, at which point an international celebration took place in Boise.
 The center also breeds the rare California condor.

 - Aaron Paul, best known for his role as Jesse Pinkman in the series Breaking Bad, was born in nearby Emmett, Idaho.

 According to the most recent ACS, the racial composition of Boise was:

 - White: 89.06%